ZeenatLawal/Telegram-Bot-MySickleBot/README.md

 ## How MySickleBot works

-- Launch the telegram app
+- Launch the Telegram app
 - Search for @MySickleBot
 - Click start to get started
 - Run `/commands` to get the list of commands